-Hello to my readers.
-Today, I will tell you about a trip that cemented my love for traveling.
-I had traveled a bit before, but it was not until this trip that I fell in love with walking aimlessly in foreign lands with a guidebook, eating exotic and fresh food, and seeing pieces of history unique to each region.
+Hello to my readers!
+Today I will tell you about a trip that cemented my love for traveling.
+I had traveled a bit before, but it was not until my grand European trip in 2001 that I took a deep liking to walking aimlessly in foreign lands with a guidebook, eating exotic and fresh food, and seeing scattered pieces of history and culture unique to each region.

-Right after my high school graduation, I decided to go to these four countries with family.
-We had a Frommer’s guidebook and it was a tremendous help with navigating around places and just a fun read.
-Today, you can plan your trip online and navigate through your phone so these books may become outdated.
-However, even today, I buy these guidebooks because they remind me of a wonderous time and I look through them even after the trip with all the notes and dog-eared pages.
+Right after my high school graduation, I decided to go to Spain, Italy, Switzerland, and Greece with my siblings.
+We had a Frommer’s guidebook, which was a tremendous help in navigating around places, picking places to eat, and tips on transportation.
+And it was a fun read on those long plane rides.
+These days you can plan your entire trip online and navigate with the help of your phone so these guidebooks may seem outdated.
+However, they remind me of a wondrous time as I look through notes and dog-eared pages.

 I remember we planned for months for this trip.
-I had a Pakistani Passport at the time so we had an extra task of getting all the visas.
-Today, thanks to my US passport, I avoid the hassle and fees for visa to many countries.
-Another difference from today was that we visited these countries when Euro wasn’t introduced.
-So things were fairly cheap, especially in Greece.
-Today, with the introduction of Euro, the dollar is weaker and you may have to pay more.
+I had a Pakistani Passport at the time so we had an extra task of getting all the visas in time.
+It wasn’t difficult and my sister took care of the entire process.
+Another point to note is that we visited these countries when Euro currency wasn’t introduced.
+So things were fairly cheap, especially in Spain, Greece, and Italy.
+Switzerland was expensive even by today’s standards.
+With the introduction of Euro the dollar is weaker and it may seem like you are paying more than back home.
 Nonetheless, it is nothing that you can not save up for.
-Like any other trip, this trip was laden with personal stories from food fights in the car (and a lot of fights in general) to a pillow fight in our hotel room.
-I made a lot of memories on this trip.
+Like any other trip, this trip is laden with personal stories from food fights in the rental car (and a lot of fights in general) to a pillow fight in our hotel room.
+Basically, I made a lot of memories on this trip.

-The first European country I visited ever was Spain.
+The first European country I visited on this trip was Spain.
 I was so excited to use my limited Spanish language skills (my brother was much better) to communicate with the locals.
-My Spanish was abominable, but the locales were patient enough to help.
+My Spanish was abominable honestly, but the locales were patient enough to help.
 We mostly used cabs to get around.
 At the time we found the public transportation a little confusing and it seemed much easier to take a cab everywhere.
-Do note, we weren’t paying in Euro so it was far cheaper than it is now.
+Please note we weren’t paying in Euro so it was far cheaper than it is now.

 Some of my first impressions of Spain was it was hot and the people were beautiful.
-One thing I did notice how mature young adults were there.
-I was a teenager at the time so it was a little odd to see all the young adults smoking.
-As advanced and progressive US is, purchasing smokes is not allowed until age 21.
-Anyways, I was so excited to see all the sights and partake in their delicious food.
+One thing I noticed was how mature young adults were there.
+I was a teenager at the time so it was a little odd to see them smoking.
+As advanced and progressive United States is, purchasing cigarettes is not allowed until age 21.
+Anyways I was excited to see all the sights and partake in delicious Spanish food during those first few days.
 Spanish food is delicious.
 Word of advice, please don’t travel and go to the first McDonald’s you see.
-Look into some eating dishes and restaurants beforehand (the guidebook helps in this case) and do eat some local cuisines.
-In Spain, you won’t be disappointed.
-The food is delicious and quite global.
-We stayed near Plaza Mayor in Madrid so there was no end to all the food varieties.
+Research the cuisine and restaurants beforehand (the guidebooks help in this case).
+When it comes to food, in Spain, you won’t be disappointed.
+We stayed near Plaza Mayor in Madrid so there was no end to all the food varieties available to us.

-Now, come the sights.
+Now come the sights.
 We decided to see Madrid, Granada, and Cordoba on this trip.
-We were interested in the Moor and Islam heritage so we picked these countries.
-We missed Seville and Barcelona, with Barcelona boasting more of a European influence.
+We were interested in the Moorish and Islamic heritage so we picked these cities.
+We missed Seville and Barcelona with Barcelona boasting more of a European influence.
 Also to note, our trip was in July so it was HOT!
-That doesn’t mean there aren’t places to cool down.
-It is quite common to see young kids dancing in water fountains around the cities to cool down and of course we joined.
-It is these kind of memories that stick.
-I won’t focus too much on what we saw because you can research points of interests yourself.
-However, if you still want to know the names, here they are:
+That doesn’t mean there weren’t places to cool down.
+It is quite common to see young kids dancing in water fountains around the cities to cool down and of course, we joined one evening.
+It is these kinds of memories that stick.
+I won’t focus my planning on just sights alone.
+Give yourself some flexibilities to fit in things you learn about as you go from place to place.
+For those of you interested in the places we saw along with some tips and personal experiences; here is the list:

 1. Plaza Mayor